 The Centers for Medicare and Medicaid Services (CMS) is an insurer, but also collects and analyzes data to produce reports utilizing quality improvement and quality measurement data to improve outcomes while reducing burden on clinicians and providers.

-Under the CMS umbrella of programs lies the Inpatient Quality Reporting (IQR) Program, a Pay-for-Reporting program that requires hospitals to submit data on quality and safety measures focused on reducing hospital-related complications and mortality and offering high-quality care.
-The results are publicly reported on the Care Compare website.
+Within the CMS programs lies the Inpatient Quality Reporting (IQR) Program, a pay-for-reporting initiative that requires hospitals to submit quality and safety data to reduce complications, lower mortality rates, and deliver high-quality care.
+These results are publicly shared on the Care Compare website.

-Electronic clinical quality measures (eCQMs) are one of many programs under the IQR system.
-These measures use data electronically extracted directly from electronic health records (EHR) and/or health information technology (HIT) systems to measure the quality of health care provided.
-The facility submitting eCQM measures does so directly from the EHR or IT systems.
+Electronic clinical quality measures (eCQMs), part of the IQR Program, leverage data extracted from electronic health records (EHR) or health information technology (HIT) systems to assess care quality.
+Hospitals submit eCQM data directly from these systems.

-The GMCS, is stewarded and currently developed, by the Academy of Nutrition and Dietetics.
-It was approved as an eCQM and is 1 of 9 eCQMs available measures for reporting in 2024 and 2025.
-Currently, Eligible Hospitals and Critical Access Hospitals must report on 6 electronic clinical quality measures for each reporting period-three mandatory and three self-selected.
-The GMCS is currently available as a self-selected measure.
+For Reporting Period 2024 and 2025, Eligible Hospitals and Critical Access Hospitals must report on 6 electronic clinical quality measures for each reporting period-three mandatory and three self-selected.
+The GMCS was approved as a self-selected eCQM and is 1 of 9 eCQMs available for reporting periods 2024 and 2025.

-When preparing to implement the GMCS, it is important to keep in mind the following terms that indicate the reporting timeline (as seen in the figure below).
+When implementing the GMCS, understanding key reporting terms is crucial.
 The Reporting Period is the calendar year that the data will be collected.
 The data collected will then be submitted the following year, during the Submission Period.

 Ultimately, the data reported and submitted will directly be linked to the Payment Period Fiscal year that corresponds to the year after the Submission Period.